s204257/Final_project_02806/final.markdown

 Furthermore, it is clear from the number of summons made through the years, that in general, speeding is becoming more frequent.
 When looking at the amount of summons in total for the years 2019 and 2020 and how many of them are from speeding, the suggested trend is confirmed.
 This means that even though the total amount of crashes has become smaller, the amount of speeding has become larger, which means the risk of fatalities has also become larger.

 ![Summons](summons_analysis_subplots.png)

-## Geographic Variation: Borough-Level Collisions
-Spatial differences within the city also matter.
-The following map visualizes total crashes by borough for 2019 and 2020.
-<iframe src="{{ site.baseurl }}/crashes_by_borough.html" width = "100%" height="500" frameborder="0"></iframe>
-Queens and Brooklyn consistently report the highest number of traffic collisions, followed closely by Manhattan.
-This pattern partly reflects population density and vehicle usage, but geographic size is also a key factor.
-Queens and Brooklyn are the two of the largest boroughs by area, with extensive road networks, higher car ownership rates, and a significant share of interborough traffic.
-These structural factors increase exposure and likelihood of vehicle crashes (New York City Department of Transportation, 2020).

-In contrast, Staten Island — the smallest in terms of population and among the least connected by mass transit — records the fewest collisions.
-The maps also reveal a marked decrease in crashes in 2020 across all boroughs, aligning with pandemic-related reductions in travel.
-Yet the spatial distribution of risk remained largely intact, suggesting persistent geographic patterns in traffic behavior.

-## Rush Hour Severity: Injuries and Fatalities

-A more focused lens on evening rush hours (3 PM to 6 PM) reveals where and when severe outcomes like injuries and fatalities occur.
-In 2019, intense hotspots are visible throughout Manhattan and Brooklyn during evening peaks, reflecting high congestion and pedestrian activity.
-In 2020, while overall counts dropped, critical zones remained — notably around transit hubs and major intersections.
-These maps highlight the disproportionate severity of certain locations, even during periods of reduced traffic, reinforcing the case for spatially targeted safety interventions.

-<iframe src="{{ site.baseurl }}/heatmap.html" width = "100%" height="800" frameborder="0"></iframe>

 ## References
 * City of New York (2014).
 [Vision Zero Action Plan](https://www.nyc.gov/html/visionzero/pages/home/home.html)